 Line 36.
 Using the applicable chart for your type of vehicle, find the date you placed your vehicle in service.
-Then, enter on line 36 the corresponding amount from the "Limit" column.
+Then, enter on Line 36 the corresponding amount from the "Limit" column.
 Before using the charts, please read the following definitions.

 - A passenger automobile is a 4-wheeled vehicle manufactured primarily for use on public roads that is rated at 6,000 pounds unloaded gross vehicle weight or less.
-Certain vehicles, such as ambulances, hearses, and taxicabs, aren't considered passenger automobiles and aren't subject to the line 36 limits. - Atruck or van is a passenger automobile that is classified by the manufacturer as a truck or van, and that is rated at 6,000 pounds gross vehicle weight or less.
+Certain vehicles, such as ambulances, hearses, and taxicabs, are not considered passenger automobiles and are not subject to the Line 36 limits. - Atruck or van is a passenger automobile that is classified by the manufacturer as a truck or van, and that is rated at 6,000 pounds gross vehicle weight or less.

-If your vehicle isn't subject to any of the line 36 limits, skip lines 36 and 37, and enter the amount from line 35 on line 38.
+If your vehicle is not subject to any of the Line 36 limits, skip Lines 36 and 37, and enter the amount from Line 35 on Line 38.

-Limits for Passenger Automobiles (Including Trucks and Vans) acquired before September 28, 2017, and placed in service during 2019 to 2022
+Limits for Passenger Automobiles (Including Trucks and Vans) acquired before September 28, 2017, and placed in service during 2019 to 2023